Overview | Edeiology | Setting | Organizations | History | NPCs

 There may also be non-elected participants, such as consultants, volunteers in less important roles, etc. These may not have time-limited terms.
 You may have your characters in these roles without consulting me, but if you are unsure whether or not there is a particular role, please ask me.
 Many of the Orderly can be considered permanent consultants.

 If an Edeia is causing chaos in united society, Data will generally be the first to know, and the information will be reported to a member of a group of Edeia who have volunteered to keep a fragment of Data with them to notify.
 The Edeia may be asked to give a warning to the offending Edeia.
+For more info, see the page on details of united society.

 The magical physics and characteristics of the world of Ideation.
 This page contains an overview of the most relevant information; detailed information is available on the Advanced Metaphysics page.